 The App-ID Registry may decide to:

 Revoke an App-ID: in this case a registered AE that has the revoked App-ID value will be denied a service or deregistered by the registrar CSE at the request of the App-ID Registry.
 A typical example that motivates revoking an App-ID is: when an application (corresponding to the revoked App-ID) is declared permanently or temporary unauthorized.
-For example when a device is detected to be misbehaving (e.g. sending unexpected data), an administrator may decide to put it into quarantine until it is fully checked.
-Alternatively the administrator can decide to declare an application software to be permanently invalid through revoking the corresponding App-ID.
-In this case, typically, a software upgrade will be triggered and a new version of the software, with a new App-ID value, will be installed in the devices.
-The revocation of an App-ID means all registered AEs with that App-ID value shall be denied access until further notice by the App-ID Registry.
+For example, when a device is detected to be misbehaving (e.g. sending unexpected data), an administrator may decide to put it into quarantine until it is fully checked.
+Alternatively, the administrator can decide to declare an application software to be permanently invalid through revoking the corresponding App-ID.
+In this case, a software upgrade will be triggered and a new version of the software, with a new App-ID value, will be installed in the devices.
+The revocation of an App-ID means all registered AEs with that App-ID value should be denied access until further notice by the App-ID Registry.

 Revoke an AE-ID: in this case only a particular AE-ID will be denied service.
-The App-ID Registry typically informs the registrar CSE about the need to declare an AE registration as revoked.
+The App-ID Registry informs the registrar CSE about the need to declare an AE registration as revoked.

 6.7 Actors